A complete classification of endomorphisms of Kiselman's semigroup: Proof of the main result

-The fact that $\Phi$ is injective follows easily, since for any endomorphism, its images of the generators are of the form $e_{X_i}$ for some $X_i \subset \{1, 2, \dots, n\}$.
-Notice also that an idempotent in $K_n$ is uniquely defined by its content.
-And thus if two endomorphisms coincide on the generators, they must be the same.
+The fact that $\Phi$ is injective follows quickly, since for any endomorphism of $K_n$, the images of the generators are of the form $e_{X_i}$ for some $X_i \subseteq \{1, 2, \dots, n\}$.
+Observe that an idempotent in $K_n$ is uniquely determined by its content.
+Since an endomorphism is uniquely determined by the images of the generators, it follows that an endomorphism of $K_n$ is uniquely determined by the contents of the images of the generators, from which the injectivity of $\Phi$ follows.